MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

   — AddedIp – An IP address was added to Office 365 and will be live on the service soon.
 This represents a change you need to take on a firewall or other layer 3 network perimeter device.
 If you don’t add this before we start using it, you may experience an outage.
   — AddedUrl – A URL was added to Office 365 and will be live on the service soon.
 This represents a change you need to take on a proxy server or URL parsing network perimeter device.
 If you don’t add this URL before we start using it, you may experience an outage.
   — AddedIpAndUrl — Both an IP address and a URL were added.
 This represents a change you need to take on either a firewall layer 3 device or a proxy server or URL parsing device.
 If you don’t add this IP/URL pair before we start using it, you may experience an outage.
   — RemovedIpOrUrl – At least one IP address or URL was removed from Office 365.
-You should remove the network endpoints from your perimeter devices, but there’s no deadline for you to do this.
+Remove the network endpoints from your perimeter devices, but there’s no deadline for you to do this.
   — ChangedIsExpressRoute – The ExpressRoute support attribute was changed.
 If you use ExpressRoute, you might need to take action depending on your configuration.
   — MovedIpOrUrl – We moved an IP address or Url between this endpoint set and another one.
 Generally no action is required.
   — RemovedDuplicateIpOrUrl – We removed a duplicate IP address or Url but it’s still published for Office 365.
 Generally no action is required.